Film Victoria acknowledges the traditional Aboriginal owners of country throughout Victoria and pay our respects to their Elders, past and present.

 “Victoria is home to a wonderful diversity of people and communities – each with their own story to tell," shared CEO Caroline Pitcher as part of the announcement. " Alongside SBS, Film Victoria is proud to be backing our local creators to share and celebrate their diverse screen stories with audiences around Australia.”

-The application deadline for Curious Australia is 12 July, 2021.
+Due to the impacts of recent COVID-19 restrictions, the original July submission deadline has been extended.
+The application deadline for Curious Australia is now 9 August, 2021.
 For more information and how to apply, head to our Funding for Production page.

 Cover image from Out of Range, a short-film by Indigenous production company Brown Cabs supported by the SBS/Film Victoria Scripted Short Initiative.
 Photography by Jacinta Keefe.